 Many New Year traditions surround food.
 Here are a few:

 - The tradition of eating 12 grapes at midnight comes from Spain.
 Revelers stuff their mouths with 12 grapes in the final moments of the year—one grape for every chime of the clock!

 - In the southern US, black-eyed peas and pork foretell good fortune.
 See our recipe for Good Luck Hoppin’ John!

 - In Scotland—where Hogmanay is celebrated—people parade down the streets swinging balls of fire.

 - Eating any ring-shaped treat (such as a doughnut) symbolizes “coming full circle” and leads to good fortune.
 In Dutch homes, fritters called olie bollen are served.

 - The Irish enjoy pastries called bannocks.

 - In India and Pakistan, rice promises prosperity.

-- Apples dipped in honey are a Rosh Hashanah tradition.
+- Apples dipped in honey are a Rosh Hashanah (Jewish New Year) tradition.

-- Wassail, the Gaelic term for “good health” is served in some parts of England.
+- Wassail, a punch-like drink named after the Gaelic term for “good health,” is served in some parts of England.

 - Spiced “hot pint” is the Scottish version of Wassail.
 Traditionally, the Scots drank to each others’ prosperity and also offered this warm drink to neighbors along with a small gift.